juls-k/demo-svelte-todo/README.md

 # Simple Svelte Todo List (Practice project)

 This project is a web app that implements an extremely simple Todo List using Svelte.

-It's designed to showcase the basic functionality of a Todo List, demonstrating the simplicity and elegance of Svelte in web application development.
+It's designed to showcase the basic functionality of a Todo List.

 ## Features
 - Add new todo items.